Honorable Christopher A. Wagner

 To set a hearing on a civil case, contact the Staff Attorney.
 To set a hearing on a criminal case, contact the Bailiff.
 A file stamped courtesy copy of the motion should be provided to the court.
 Typically, we handle criminal motions in the morning and civil motions in the afternoon.

-Regarding both criminal and civil matters, attorneys are encouraged to reach resolutions on their own, however, if that fails please contact the Court.
+Regarding both criminal and civil matters, attorneys are encouraged to reach resolutions on their own.
+However, if that fails please, the Court will assist in settlement discussions.

 Calendaring and Continuances

 Continuances of discovery deadlines without Court consent shall be permitted as long as 1) all the parties agree and 2) the extension does not interfere with the dispositive motion date and the Trial date.
 Motions for continuances in civil cases must be made in writing even if both parties agree.
 The matter may be set for hearing by contacting the Staff Attorney.